Skip to main content

 Year 9

-Year 10 & Year 11
+KS4 - Year 10 & Year 11

-At KS4 students will study the Cambridge National in Creative iMedia.
-This course develops students’ knowledge and skills in digital media production, equipping them with both practical and theoretical understanding, preparing them for future careers in ICT, the creative industries and media-related fields.
+At KS4 students with study the Cambridge National in Creative iMedia.
+This course develop students’ knowledge and skills in digital media production, equipping then with both practical and theoretical understanding, preparing them for future careers in the creative industries or further study in media-related fields.

 • R093: Creative iMedia in the Media Industry